Maria1-eng/LeetCode_practice/README.md

 # LeetCode Practice

 LeetCode problems solved in C# and Kotlin.
-The Kotlin solutions include unit tests and cover concepts like inheritance and polymorphism.
+The Kotlin solutions apply OOP concepts including inheritance and polymorphism, and are covered with unit tests using JUnit 5.